cse110-sp25-group30/cse110-sp25-group30/admin/meetings/Brainstorming2.md

 Used as a template for the notes and ideas in the meeting that will be written for Markdown - [Link to doc](https://docs.google.com/document/d/1SKcrNYk3fquT3n92xKi909bWGYk7OItviDr61khg3pw/edit?usp=sharing)

 ## Goals
-[x] Documenting the Pros and Cons of each popular project idea and how we would go with implementing it.
+[x] Documenting the Pros and Cons of each popular project idea and how we would go with implementing it. <br>
-[x] Most of the group managed to vote for the preferred idea to use for the group project, helping finalize an idea of what we are going to go for
+[x] Most of the group managed to vote for the preferred idea to use for the group project, helping finalize an idea of what we are going to go for. <br>
-[] Start a rough draft of the Meeting Pitch slides that will be presented [] Start creating diagrams and overflows on how we will be proceeding with the chosen ideas.
+[] Start a rough draft of the Meeting Pitch slides that will be presented. <br>
+[] Start creating diagrams and overflows on how we will be proceeding with the chosen ideas.

 Final Notes